noscripter/dbushell.com/src-markdown/blog/2016-07-new-origins.md

 2. [Grunt tasks](https://github.com/dbushell/dbushell-Origin) to automate the build progress (Sass, etc)

 The idea is to save myself hours of repetitive work when starting a new website.
-However, it has started to feel heavy-handed.
+However, ut has started to feel heavy-handed.
 Over the last couple of years I’ve observed that only two tasks are crucial for speedy development: Sass, and simple HTML templating.
 I don’t need Grunt re-minifiying my JavaScript every edit.
 Nor do I need an intermediate version of images that get copied and compressed into the build directory.

 Time to go back to basics.